 Over the past few months Google has been revamping Android in an attempt to fix some of the problems related to platform fragmentation.
 It is also known that this newer version of Android, Android 4.0, will be installed into newer, faster tablet PCs throughout the market.
 This new development will compete directly with Apple’s iOS on their iPad.

 The exciting part: It’s rumored that it’s going to be only two hundred dollars!
 A tablet running the full Android operating system at such a low price will surely give the iPad a significant challenge.

 Google Android Tablet – Speculation Continues

 With all the speculation about Google’s new Android tablet, the rumors about Apple’s iPad 3 are also increasing.
 Many people believe that with the introduction of the iPad 3 Apple will drastically lower the price for their current iPad 2 models.
-This will be a direct threat to the future Google Android tablet.
+This will be a direct threat to the future Google Android Tablet.

 The much hyped iPad product line will become more accessible to more facets of the market.
 Unless Google produces a viable competitor to the iPad it’s unlikely that they will defeat Apple in the tablet wars.

 The other tablet on the market with a watered down version of Android is the Kindle Fire.
 Like Google’s future Android tablet the Kindle Fire costs two hundred dollars.
 Although the Kindle Fire contains various impressive attributes, the incoming Android tablet from Google will surely have better specs along with a more open app marketplace.
 This past holiday season when the Kindle Fire was released, the sales in iPads has drastically fallen.

 All in all, Google’s new Android tablet will surely give the iPad a run for its money.
 With the projected low-cost of Google’s tablet computer and its advanced Android operating system, a dangerous adversary to Apple’s iPad will arise this year.
 Moreover, as tablets become cheaper and more available to the general public the overpriced iPad will become less desirable than cheaper tablet computers, which fundamentally performs the same functions.

-Check out Google Android Tablet 7.1 10.1″
+Check out Google Android Tablets 7.0 or 10 inch